sbabic/swupdate/doc/source/swupdate.rst

   An example using a XML description in LUS is provided in the examples directory.

-- Allow to have a list of read-only devices / volumes that are not allowed to be updated (for example, bootloader, inventory data, etc.)

 - Support for setting / erasing U-Boot variables

 - Support for preinstall scripts.
 They run before updating the images